-Buoyed by his inclusion in the national team, Molla continued doing well in the domestic circuit.
-After making his debut in 2013, he won the final race of the Coca Cola Road Series of 5km in Addis Ababa in June 2014 and ran his first ever race in Montgeron, France clocking 7:52.97 in the 3000m.
+Buoyed by his inclusion in the national team, Molla continued doing well on the domestic circuit.
+After making his debut in 2013, he won the final race of the Coca Cola Road Series of 5km in Addis Ababa in June 2014 and ran his first ever race in Montgeron, France, clocking 7:52.97 in the 3000m.

-But it was in 2015 that Molla’s rise was confirmed at the All-African Games in Brazzaville, Congo.
+But it was in 2015 that Molla’s rise was confirmed at the African Games in Brazzaville, Congo.

-Molla did not just help add to Ethiopia’s medal count in the Congolese capital, but did the unthinkable by leading an Ethiopian one-two to win the All-African Games 5000m title on his international debut race in national colours.
+Molla did not just help add to Ethiopia’s medal count in the Congolese capital, but did the unthinkable by leading an Ethiopian 1-2 to win the African Games 5000m title on his international debut race in national colours.

 Disappointment at missing Rio

 Now in the continental limelight, Molla continued his dominance by winning the first of his national double in 2016 and set the stage for a fierce battle to be part of Ethiopia’s team for the Rio 2016 Olympic Games.
 But a few weeks after winning the 5000m title at the Addis Ababa stadium, tragedy struck.

 “I was in misery because I lost my dad,” he says.
 “I took a long rest [to grieve for my father].
 I even wanted to cancel the race in Hengelo because I was not mentally ready at the time.
 But my manager [Jos Hermens] convinced me to try my best.
 I was running well, but could not keep up with the pace in the last 400m and clocked only 13:05.59 to finish sixth.

 "Had my personal tragedies never happened, I could have easily ran in the Olympics.
 I did not have the races to prove myself when I was in top form and the chance to be in Rio was gone.”